About

 IMSO C 1976 – (2) – Amendments to the Convention on the International Maritime Satellite Organization (INMARSAT), and, Amendments to the Operating Agreement on the International Maritime Satellite Organization (INMARSAT) ( Amendment 1989) [E-F-S-R]

-IMSO C 1976 – (3) – Amendments to the Convention on the International Maritime Organization (Institutionalization of the Facilitation Committee) (Amendment 1994) [E-F-S-R] (The 1994 amendments did not enter into force and had been effectively superseded by subsequent amendments)
+IMSO C 1976 – (3) – Amendments to the Convention on the International Maritime Organization (Institutionalization of the Facilitation Committee) (Amendment 1994) [E-F-S-R] (with the entry into force of the 1998 amendments, on 31 July 2001, the 1994 amendments were effectively superseded)

 IMSO C 1976 – (4) – Amendments to the Convention on the International Mobile Satellite Organization, and, Amendments to the Operating Agreement on the International Mobile Satellite Organization (Amendment 1998) [E-F-S-R]

-IMSO C 1976 – (5) – Amendments to the Convention on the International Mobile Satellite Organization Adopted at the Eighteenth Session of the Assembly (Amendment 2006) [E-F-S-R] (The 2006 amendments did not enter into force and had been effectively superseded by subsequent amendments)
+IMSO C 1976 – (5) – Amendments to the Convention on the International Mobile Satellite Organization Adopted at the Eighteenth Session of the Assembly (Amendment 2006) [E-F-S-R] (these amendments have been effectively superseded by the 2008 amendments)

 IMSO C 1976 – (6) – Amendments to the Convention on the International Mobile Satellite Organization Adopted at the Twentieth Session of the Assembly (Amendment 2008) [E-F-S-R]